Go back to "Areas of work"

 About the programme

-Jobs for Nature is a $1.219 billion programme that manages funding across multiple government agencies to benefit the environment, people and the regions.
+Jobs for Nature is a $1.19 billion programme that manages funding across multiple government agencies to benefit the environment, people and the regions.
 It is part of the COVID-19 recovery package.
-The programme is intended to run for four years.

 The agencies administering the funding are Ministry for the Environment, Department of Conservation, Ministry for Primary Industries, Land Information New Zealand and Ministry of Business Innovation and Employment.